UNCValladaresHamlet/HW1_CodeRefractor/README.md

 # Horiseon Refactoring Project

 ## Description
 The objective was to refactor the website code base and optimize it for accessbility standards.
-The accessbility standards are:
-WHEN I view the source code THEN I find semantic HTML elements WHEN I view the structure of the HTML elements
-THEN I find that the elements follow a logical structure independent of styling and positioning WHEN I view the image elements
-THEN I find accessible alt attributes
-WHEN I view the heading attributes
-THEN they fall in sequential order
-WHEN I view the title element
-THEN I find a concise, descriptive title
+That was done by changing the title element to have a descriptive title related to the company.
+Organizing the source code to have semantic HTML elements and have the heading attributes fall in sequential order.
+The image elements also have accessible alt attributes as well.

-## Image of Horiseon Website
+## Horiseon Website View
 ![mock-up](https://user-images.githubusercontent.com/80364592/113479208-b4221780-945b-11eb-9467-ede36a492031.png)

-## URL link to Website
+## URL Link
 https://uncvalladareshamlet.github.io/HW_CodeRefractor/